codecov/worker/README.md

 >
 > By making our code public, we’re not only joining the community that’s supported us from the start — but also want to make sure that every developer can contribute to and build on the Codecov experience.

 Code for Background Workers of Codecov.
-This is built on top of the `celery` async framework
+This is built on top of the `celery` async framework.

+The Codecov Worker supports Python 3.12.
+Updates to requirements are expected to be run on this version.

 ## Quickstart